greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/RETRIEVE.html.md

 `RETRIEVE ALL` always leaves the parallel retrieve cursor positioned after the last row.

-**Note:** Greenplum Database does not support scrollable cursors; you can only move a cursor forward in position using the `RETRIEVE` command.
+> **Note** Greenplum Database does not support scrollable cursors; you can only move a cursor forward in position using the `RETRIEVE` command.

 **Outputs**